saraNasser4/coffee-tracker/README.md

 I needed to make sure that the user's gonna write a vaild email and is not gonna submit the form without data within. so, I made a function check on them.

+### add firebase on the project

+I was quite challenging cuz I'd worked before with firebase.
+So, I started by create the project on firebase website and put the config keys into my project.
+I created a database to my data so whenever a user write its email and password it ends up there.